7 Benefits of leaf mold:

 Leaf mold is a great soil conditioner.
-It helps to develop clay soil, sandy soil or rocky soil to turn into good quality soil.
-It helps to loosen heavy soil, hold the soil moisture, confirm proper aeration and drainage system.
+It helps to develop clay soil, sandy soil, or rocky soil to turn into good-quality soil.
+It helps to loosen heavy soil, holds the soil moisture, and confirms proper aeration and drainage system.

 Use as compost